 The multidisciplinary nature of orthomolecular chemistry within the human body and the medical establishment’s growing interest in alternative/complementary therapies results in ISM being involved at many different levels of research that may be best categorized as follows:

-We have observed, at a clinic level, that many cancer patients do not actually die from their cancer but rather from other
+We have observed, at a clinical level, that many cancer patients do not actually die from their cancer but rather from other non related complications.

 An observational study of one Olympic athlete led us to be interested in the unique and multifaceted nature of Aminomics supplementation in athletes, and how the stresses they encounter individually affect overall protein and multi-nutrient needs.
 We have postulated that using Aminomics protocols on extreme performance athletes could be ergogenic (i.e., enhance the overall performance).
 As a result, we began a multi-stage exploratory research process: